 Aquasana Rhino – Complete Whole House Filter System

-The Aquasana Rhino is a great whole house water filtration system that has a good amount of high positive reviews for its clean water, good flow, long lasting filter and easy installation.
+The Aquasana Rhino is a great whole house water filtration system that has a good amount of high positive reviews for its clean water, good flow, long-lasting filter and easy installation.

-Superior Filtration System & Performance: The Aquasana Rhino has a 5-stage water filter system which the water passes through.
-These consist of the Sediment Pre-Filter, Copper-Zinc & Mineral Stone, Activated Carbon Filter, Post-Filter and the UV Filter.
+Superior Filtration System & Performance: The Aquasana Rhino has a 5-stage water filter system that the water passes through.
+These consist of the Sediment Pre-Filter, Copper-Zinc & Mineral Stone, Activated Carbon Filter, Post-Filter and UV Filter.
 These filters work together to reduce unwanted minerals and improve taste and odor.
 Furthermore, the included UV Filter can eliminate any bacteria and viruses that may be present in the water.
 Many customers appreciate the clean water that the Rhino produces.

-Long Lasting Filters: The heart of the Aquasana Rhino is the included Rhino Tank which houses most of its filtration system.
-It is also surprisingly long lasting.
+Long-Lasting Filters: The heart of the Aquasana Rhino is the included Rhino Tank which houses most of its filtration system.
+It is also surprisingly long-lasting.
 The included Rhino Tank can last for about 5 Years or 500,000 gallons of water which is enough for a small to medium family.